-Here is a brief description of the facilities that could be visited.
+Here is a brief description of the facilities to be visited.

 The Jules Horowitz Reactor (JHR) is an experimental reactor designed to provide scientific data on the behavior of nuclear materials and fuels under irradiation, in support of both existing and future nuclear reactors.
 The JHR will also be used for nuclear medicine needs, for it will provide 25% to 50% of the European Union’s annual needs in short-lived radioisotopes.
 Its commissioning is scheduled for 2021.